kjappelbaum/pyepal/README.md

 Developers can install the extras `[testing, docs, pre-commit]`.
 Installation should take only a few minutes.

+Note that we currently support Python 3.7 and 3.8.

 ## Usage

 The main logic is implemented in the `PALBase` class.
 There are some prebuilt classes for common use cases (`GPy`, `sklearn`) that inherit from this class.